"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures

-It is a good time to quote Arnold: ``Before turning to the apparatus of generating functions, we remark that it is unfortunately noninvariant and it uses, in an essential way, the coordinate structure in phase space''~\cite[p.
-258]{arnold:mathmethodseng}.\footnote{In the Russian original it sounds even stronger: ``depressingly noninvariant''.}
+A good time to quote Arnold: ``Before turning to the apparatus of generating functions, we remark that it is unfortunately noninvariant\footnote{In the Russian original it sounds even stronger: ``depressingly noninvariant''.} and it uses, in an essential way, the coordinate structure in phase space''~\cite[p.
+258]{arnold:mathmethodseng}.

-{ \begin{Remark} Recall that if $\L\subset N$ is a Lagrangian submanifold of a symplectic manifold, then in each local Darboux coordinate system on $N$ one can choose half of the coordinates\footnote{In the supercase, one should require zero signature of the symplectic form.} such that they are independent on $\L$ and the remaining canonically adjoint coordinates are expressed as the partial derivatives (up to signs) of a function of the coordinates from the first group.
+\begin{remark} Recall that if $\L\subset N$ is a Lagrangian submanifold of a symplectic manifold, then in each local Darboux coordinate system on $N$ one can choose half of the coordinates so that they are independent on $\L$ and the remaining canonically conjugated coordinates are expressed as the partial derivatives (up to signs) of a function of the coordinates from the first group.
 This function, by definition, is a \emph{generating function} for $\L$.
 By construction, it is a coordinate-dependent object.
-The particular type of such a function is determined by a choice of coordinates taken as independent coordinates on the Lagrangian submanifold.
+A particular type of such a function corresponds to a choice of Darboux coordinates on $N$ taken as independent coordinates on the Lagrangian submanifold $\L$.
 Not all choices may be possible.
-In our situation, we simply postulate the possibility of taking $x^a,q_i$ as independent coordinates on $\Phi\subset T^*M_1\times (-T^*M_2)$ and hence the possibility of expressing our canonical relation in the form~\eqref{eq.relr2}. \end{Remark}
+In our situation, we \emph{postulate} the possibility of taking $x^a,q_i$ as independent coordinates on $\Phi\subset T^*M_1\times (-T^*M_2)$ and hence the possibility of expressing our canonical relation in the form~\eqref{eq.relr}, \eqref{eq.relr2}. \end{remark}